How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 Regarding alternative resume sections, it pays to be judicious and only include those connected to the job opportunity.
 This will secure your resume being adapted to the role, assisting you to be noticed among other applicants.

-This is an example how resume with additional sections would look like:
+This is an example of how a resume with additional sections would look like:

 Just fill in the mandatory sections, add optional ones, and you are done.
 In addition, the implemented AI writer would help you draft the "Professional summary" and "Experience" sections.